 Image of CTA banner 2 for Skylead salesbook - ready-to-use outreach template that can be applied to our LinkedIn automation and cold email software

-3. Structure your campaign
+3. Structure your outreach

 Effective LinkedIn connections go beyond just sending requests to users matching your Buyer Persona.
 It involves a detailed outreach plan, including: